Tonsillitis

 It's very rare that someone needs to have their tonsils taken out.

-This is usually only the case if you have severe tonsillitis that keeps coming back.
+This is usually only done if you have severe tonsillitis that keeps coming back.

 Causes of tonsillitis